Oklahoma governor tests positive for coronavirus as U.S. cases surge | Health

 Stitt's diagnosis comes amid an upswing in COVID-19 cases across the American South and West after state and local officials started loosening economic and social restrictions aimed at slowing the spread of the virus.
 Across the country, new cases have been averaging around 60,000 a day.
 Twenty-eight states have registered record daily increases in cases this month, many of them more than once, and 11 states have reported a greater number of deaths for a single day than ever before.

-The number of infections in several other Oklahoma counties have likewise doubled, tripled or even quadrupled over the same period.
+Infections in several other Oklahoma counties have likewise doubled, tripled or even quadrupled over the same period.
 Eight staff on Trump's campaign tested positive around the time of the Tulsa event.
-Stitt said he had worked with contact tracers when his symptoms developed and they believed he would not have been contagious before Saturday.
+MASK-WEARING MANDATE

-(Additional reporting by Lisa Shumaker, Peter Szekely and Lisa Lambert; Writing by Sonya Hepinstall; Editing by Rosalba O'Brien and Cynthia Osterman)
+(Additional reporting by Lisa Shumaker, Peter Szekely and Lisa Lambert; Writing by Sonya Hepinstall and Steve Gorman; Editing by Rosalba O'Brien, Cynthia Osterman and Gerry Doyle)

 ALSO READ